fei0316/snapstreak-alarm/README.md

 GitHub free download: <a href='https://github.com/fei0316/snapstreak-alarm/releases'>https://github.com/fei0316/snapstreak-alarm/releases</a>

 Note:

- * Releases in Google Play have a different package name compared to all other releases.
-Though you can install both at the same time, there is no functional differences other than supporting me by paying.
+ * Google Play releases have a different package name than other releases.
+You can install both at the same time, but there are no planned functional differences other than supporting me by paying.

- * Though Amazon, GitHub, and F-Droid releases have the same package name, they are signed by different keys and cannot cross-update without removing the app first.
+ * Amazon, GitHub, and F-Droid releases have the same package name, but they are signed by different keys and cannot cross-update without removing the app first.

 My first app project :) At least I got it done before 18!